AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 input\_slider
 ~~~~~~~~~~~~~

-An alternate widget to monitor and contol an input number, using a slider instead plus and minus buttons.
+An alternate widget to monitor and contol an input number, using plus and minus bittons instead of a slider.

 Mandatory Arguments
 ^^^^^^^^^^^^^^^^^^^